cltj/tj-swa/content/about.md

 ---
 title: "About"
-date: 2020-06-21T18:26:33+02:00
+date: 2022-02-22T22:22:22+00:00
 draft: false
 ---

 ## #me

 Greetings!
-I'm a software engineer based on Barcelona and sometimes I like to write about some techie randoms things.
+I'm a data engineer and analyst based in Oslo and sometimes I like to write about some techie randoms things.

 If you want to contact me write me on Linkedin.